Welcome to Class 6!

 The children will have the opportunity to choose books from our 'Recommended Reads' to promote reading for pleasure.
 These books can be enjoyed by the children independently or shared with an adult.

 In Y6, our children are given the opportunity to become prefects and, for the chosen ones (chosen by staff), Head Boy and Head Girl.
 To earn a prefect badge, the children must be good role models for the younger children in school and always give 100% effort to their learning.
 At the end of every week, if they have been good role models, both inside school and in the playground, and applied themselves to their learning (including completing any homework tasks set), they will receive a prefect star.
 Additional prefect stars will be awarded every time a Reading Champion badge is achieved.
-After they have achieved 10 prefect stars, the children can apply to become a prefect and receive their prefect badge.
-The children are also asked to take on additional responsibilities in school (playground leaders, reading with KS1 children, ...).
+After they have achieved a certain number of prefect stars, the children can apply to become a prefect and receive their prefect badge.
+The children are also asked to take on additional responsibilities in school (playground leaders, reading with KS1 children, ...), where Covid allows.

-Our P.E. days are <to be decided>.
+Our P.E. days are Monday (outside) and Tuesday (inside).
 Please ensure that your child has both their indoor and outdoor in school all week though as this may change.